-The Gateways pane lists the gateways with HTTPS Inspection enabled.
-Select a gateway and click Edit to edit the gateway properties.
+The Gateways pane lists the Security Gateways with HTTPS Inspection enabled.
+Select a Security Gateway and click Edit to edit the Security Gateway properties.

 In the CA Certificate section, you can renew the certificate validity date range if necessary and export it for distribution to the organization client machines.